ChrisDemSas/Rainfall-Prediction-SEA/README.md

 A neural network prediction on the monthly rainfall of Singapore.

 This project was inspired by the paper "Rainfall Monthly Prediction Based on Artificial Neural Network – A Case Study Tenggarong Station, East Kalimantan – Indonesia" by Mislan et. al and contains an attempt to implement the neural network provided by them.
 There was a lot of problems with the Levenberg-Marquardt Descent in the project because of vanishing gradients.
-Since I currently lack the knowledge on how to resolve this issue, this implementation of the Levenberg-Marquardt descent represents my best effort until I learn more about numerical methods.
-Otherwise, the project was extremely fun to do and I enjoyed a few successes on learning how to read papers, designing my own optimisers and writing a custom neural network.
+Otherwise, The project was extremely fun to do and I enjoyed a few successes on learning how to read papers, designing my own optimisers and writing a custom neural network.

 To use the code: